Brian Raider: Early life

 Raider graduated from George W. Hewlett High School in Hewlett, New York, in 1998, and went on to the University of Maryland, College Park.
 He moved to New York City to work in the mortgages and investments department of Wells Fargo, and then in stocks and bonds at JPMorgan.
 After walking by the set of a film or TV production, he became friendly with a producer, and over the next two years began working on productions as he learned the film business.
-Raider served as line producer on the comedy Uncle Marvin's Apartment.
+Raider served as a line producer on the comedy Uncle Marvin's Apartment.
 It was released on September 20, 2010.